Skip to main content

 • The CLI initializes a WalletConnect session using your WALLET_CONNECT_PROJECT_ID.

-• It prints a WC URI and displays a QR code in the terminal.
+• It prints a WalletConnect URI and displays a QR code in the terminal.

 • The CLI simulates the transaction first, then requests your wallet to execute it.